 International Chefs Day to Bring Healthy Food and Smiles to Children at Clearwater’s Community Volunteer Center

-Children partake in the International Chefs Day workshop “How Healthy Food Works”.
-The workshop will be on October 22nd at the CCV Center.
-Chairman of the Worldchefs’ International Chefs Day Committee, at internationalchefsday@worldchefs.org.

-CLEARWATER, FLORIDA, US, October 17, 2019 /EINPresswire.com/ -- On Tuesday, October 22, in celebration of International Chefs’ Day, Chefs Zoltan Vajna and Barry Reid of the Church of Scientology Flag Service Organization will deliver a no-cost workshop on “How Healthy Food Works” to local elementary school students at the Clearwater Community Volunteers (CCV) Center.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+17, 2019 (GLOBE NEWSWIRE) -- On Tuesday, October 22, in celebration of International Chefs’ Day, Chefs Zoltan Vajna and Barry Reid of the Church of Scientology Flag Service Organization will deliver a no-cost workshop on “How Healthy Food Works” to local elementary school students at the Clearwater Community Volunteers (CCV) Center.

 To schedule a workshop in your school please contact Chef Vanessa Marquis, Chairman of the Worldchefs’ International Chefs Day Committee, at internationalchefsday@worldchefs.org.